xaviermerino/ECE2551-SoftHardDesign/Homework-3/README.md

 ```

 <br>
 The code snippet performs the following:

 <br>
 ![getRow](https://github.com/xaviermerino/ECE2551-SoftHardDesign/blob/master/Homework-3/getRow.png?raw=true)

 <br>
 * **void getColumn(char array[][arraySize], int column, char* resultArray)**: This function takes as an argument a 2D array.
 The size of the array is fixed by `arraySize`.
 It also takes a `row` parameter that allows you to tap into that specific row in the provided `array`.
 This function takes a third argument, `char* resultArray`, so you can modify `resultArray` from the function itself.
-Use `resultArray` to hold the values in the extracted column.
+Use `resultArray` to hold the values in the extracted column. **You MUST use pointer notation.**

 ```c++
 const unsigned int rows = 4;